Kisioj/PyDecDat/README.md

 Daedalus decompiler written in Python.
-Based of DecDat written in Java by Gottfried.
+Based on DecDat written in Java by Gottfried.